Gopher Tortoise Permitting Frequently Asked Questions

 Yes, an authorized gopher tortoise agent must be listed when submitting the recipient site permit application.
 An authorized agent will be needed to conduct the tortoise burrow surveys, and mark and release the relocated tortoises at the recipient site.
 If you decide to change the authorized agent after the recipient site permit has been issued, you will need to submit an application to amend the recipient site permit to reflect this change.

 The FWC issues Authorized Gopher Tortoise Agent permits to individuals who meet the qualifications specified in the permitting guidelines for activities used to survey or to relocate gopher tortoises.
 The qualifications for becoming an authorized agent can be met by either completing a FWC-approved authorized agent training course or providing proof of adequate experience (see the Gopher Tortoise Permitting Guidelines for details).

 No, FWC staff does not teach training courses.
 However, the FWC has established a curriculum that identifies required topics and content for the training courses that are available for review by those individuals or companies that wish to train.
-At this time, the Wildlands Conservation and Kleinfelder companies have been approved by the FWC to teach courses.
+At this time, Common Ground Ecology, Wildlands Conservation and Kleinfelder have been approved by the FWC to teach courses.

 No, in order to relocate gopher tortoises you must obtain a relocation permit from the FWC, for each specified property, authorizing the capture and possession of gopher tortoises from or within that property.

 Reporting a violation

 Check the online locator map to see if there is a valid permit for the property.
 If you would like further information about how to search for a permit using our online permit system, please download a copy of the online permitting fact sheet.